openhab/openhab-website/blog/2025-12-22-openhab-5-1-release.md

 The watch companion app has received numerous upgrades and backend improvements, including enhanced networking, more consistent icon handling, and improved authentication — resulting in a smoother and more reliable experience.

+## openHAB on macOS: Announcing the Official Homebrew Tap

+_Florian Hotze ([@florian-h05](https://github.com/florian-h05)), openHAB Maintainer_

+For a long time, macOS users have typically run openHAB by manually downloading and extracting the distribution archive.
+With the release of openHAB 5.1, we are making the installation and update process significantly smoother for the Mac community by introducing an openHAB Homebrew Tap.

+Homebrew is the de facto standard package manager for macOS.
+Our new tap allows you to install, manage, and run openHAB as a background service, providing packages for both stable and milestone releases.
+By using the tap, openHAB integrates into the macOS system, allowing it to run as a background service (through launchd) that starts automatically at login.
+This eliminates the need to keep a terminal window open or manually run startup scripts.

+One of the most significant benefits of this new distribution method is the **inclusion of the openHAB CLI tool**.
+Previously exclusive to our Debian and RPM packages, the openhab-cli is now available on macOS through Homebrew.
+This provides a centralised way to:

+- Access the openHAB Console (Karaf).
+- Manage Backups and Restores.
+- Clear the Cache and view logs effortlessly.

+While we still recommend our APT or RPM packages for Linux environments, the Homebrew tap provides the most integrated and "Mac-native" experience for those running on Apple hardware.

+For installation instructions and a full list of commands, please refer to the [openHAB on macOS documentation](/docs/installation/macos.html#package-installation).

 # Enjoy and Get in Touch!

 We are excited to see what you will do with the new features and improvements in openHAB 5.1 — your feedback is always welcome!